sbd-community/handbook/docs/standards/cra-overview.md

 ## 5 Secure-by-Design Engineering Benchmarks (Annex I Deep-Dive) {#annex-i-benchmarks}

-This section provides a technical deep-dive into the essential secure-by-design requirements mandated by **[CRA Annex I.I][cra_annexI]**.
+This section provides a technical deep-dive into the essential Secure-by-Design requirements mandated by **[CRA Annex I.I][cra_annexI]**.
 These are the core engineering tasks required to build a compliant product.

 ### 5.1 No Known Exploitable Vulnerabilities
 *Legal hook: [CRA Annex I.I.2(a)][cra_annexI]*